MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-pipeline-chart.md

 ---
-title: "Understand the sales pipeline chart in and its phases | MicrosoftDocs"
+title: "Understand the sales pipeline chart and its phases | MicrosoftDocs"
 description: "Learn about the the sales pipeline chart in Dynamics 365 Sales and its phases." ms.date: 10/25/2021 ms.topic: article